Zarreen-Davis/Zarreen-Davis/README.md

 ### Hi there, I'm Zarreen 🙋🏾‍♀️
 - 🌱 I started learning to code September 2020
-- 🔭 I’m currently working on developing my knowledge with projects !
+- 🔭 I’m currently working on developing my knowledge further with projects !
 - 💻 I have some working knowledge of Python, HTML, CSS & Javascript, Ruby and C++
 - 🎉 I’m particularly interested in Python and HTML, CSS & Javascript
 - 😄 Pronouns: She/Her